Data Corruption and Loss¶

 As much as 1% of all computers are affected by lightning and power surges every year.

 You don’t have to wait for the next thunderstorm to be concerned about how a sudden fluctuation in electric power may affect your computer system.
-Recent statistics have shown that as much as 63 percent of all electronics casualties are due to power problems, and most computers are subject to two or more power anomalies a day.
-Since power surges or blackouts can occur anywhere and at any time, it only makes sense to protect your computer by investing in some sort of surge protection device.
+Recent statistics have shown that as much as 63% of all electronics casualties are due to power problems, and most computers are subject to two or more power anomalies a day.
+Since power surges or blackouts can occur anywhere and at any time, it makes sense to protect your computer by investing in some sort of surge protection device.

 How Surges Happen¶

 A power surge occurs when the power line voltage increases over nominal values for more than 10 milliseconds.
-Sixty percent of all power surges are caused from within the home or office, generally when a device with a motor (such as a hair dryer, refrigerator, or water pump) shuts off and the power it was using is diverted elsewhere as excess voltage.
+Sixty percent of all power surges are caused from within the home or office, generally when a device with a motor (such as a clothes dryer, refrigerator, or water pump) shuts off and the power it was using is diverted elsewhere as excess voltage.
 The remaining 40 percent of power surges are generated by factors such as lightning, utility grid switching, line slapping, poor wiring, and so on.

 Surge Protectors¶